 Entering Australia during COVID-19 in 2021

 COVID-19 cases dramatically decreased in Australia during the end of 2020 and the beginning of 2021.
-Australia, however, was one of the few countries which decided to take early action against COVID-19 by shutting its borders last March.
-Whilst coronavirus cases in Australia have now averaged out at six per day, it’s thought that substantial border restrictions will be in place for the majority of 2021.
+Australia, however, was one of the few countries which decided to take early action against COVID-19 by shutting its borders in March 2020 when the coronavirus pandemic first began.
+Whilst coronavirus cases in Australia have now averaged out at twelve per day, entering Australia has been difficult for many.
+It’s thought that substantial border restrictions will be in place for the majority of 2021.

-Although Australia plans to vaccinate most of its residents during 2021, with the vaccination scheme set to roll out in February, the Department of Health Secretary, Brendan Murphy, highlighted the uncertainty surrounding the vaccines’ effectiveness.
+Australia has vaccinated around 6.72 million citizens with at least one dose of a coronavirus vaccine, with 1.09 million having received both doses.
+Although Australia plans to vaccinate most of its residents during 2021, with the vaccination scheme rolled out in February 2021, the Department of Health Secretary, Brendan Murphy, highlighted the uncertainty surrounding the vaccines’ effectiveness in the long term.

 “Even if we have a lot of the population vaccinated, we don’t know whether that will prevent transmission of the virus,” said Dr Murphy, going on to state his belief that Australia’s quarantine requirements for travellers would continue “for some time”.